CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/7-Appendix-2-Discussions-on-LLMs.md

 Will these problems persist in future iterations, or will they disappear?
 This section examines the main criticisms of those models and tries to determine if they are valid even for future LLMs.

 This kind of qualitative assessment is important to know whether LLMs represent the most likely route to AGI or not.

-??? question "Why is this section important?"

-     This section is more opinionated, but the authors basically think that most criticisms that say LLMs are not capable of this or that, even in principle, are ill-founded.
-We wanted to provide more answers here.

 ## Empirically insufficiency?